samozzy/whats-on/readme.md

-# Jekyll Starter Template

-A basic Jekyll installation with some sensible config flags.
+# Paradise Green What's On

+Made using Jekyll and Bootstrap.

-Set up to use Bootstrap and be deployed using GitHub Pages and/or Netlify.
-GH Pages and Netlify handle the bundle install directories differently so they're included in the `load_paths` sass flag in `_config.yml`.
+Set up to be deployed with GitHub Pages, Netlify, or Docker.
+All of which have different ways of configuring bundler directories, so each are included in the the `load_paths` sass flag in `_config.yml`.

+# Local Installation

-## Installation
+## Bundler

 This has been tested to work on macOS or Ubuntu.
 Other Linux systems should 'just work'.
 Requires Ruby and Bundler as per (https://jekyllrb.com/docs/)[Jekyll's specification]